 - a.
 The school acknowledges that pupils may require medication during the school day as part of either long-term management of a health condition or during a short period of illness/injury.
-The school will administer medication provided that the parent(s) of the pupil adhere to the following safety guidelines: - I. ALL medication for pupils must be handed in to the school nurses.
+The school will administer medication provided that the parent(s) of the pupil adhere to the following safety guidelines: - 1.
+ALL medication for pupils must be handed in to the School Nurse or Welfare Officer.
 In the case of Pre-Prep pupils, an adult must hand in all medication to an adult. - II.
 Drivers and escorts on the bus are specifically instructed NOT to take charge of any medication. - III.
 The parent(s) provided a letter giving written permission with full instructions regarding frequency and dosage to be administered; - IV.
-Parents complete a medicine administration form; - V. Medication must be received by the school in the original, intact container or packaging; - VI.
+Parents complete a medicine administration form as a Consent form; - V. Medication must be received by the school in the original, intact container or packaging, with the child's name and expiry date clearly visible; - VI.
 The pharmacy label should be clear and not obstructed in any way; - VII.
-Medication should be bought to school by a reasonable person, this person will, as much as possible, be the parent.
+Medication should be bought to school by a responsible person, this person will, as much as possible, be the parent.
 If this is not possible, parent(s) should contact the school nurse in advance of administering the first dose to discuss the medication to be administered. - VIII.
-The "Administration of Medication to Pupils' form will be sent home with the pupil at the end of the day and must be completed and returned to the school before subsequent doses are administered at school. - IX.
-All staff complete the Administration of Medicine course and Medicines Awareness form in Firefly annually. - X. Medication for Middle and Upper School pupils is kept in the First Aid office. - XI.
-Medication for Pre Prep pupils is kept in red bags in the Pre Prep classrooms.
+The 'Administration of Medication to Pupils' form will be sent home with the pupil at the end of the day and must be completed and returned to the school before subsequent doses are administered at school. - IX.
+Medication for Middle and Upper School pupils is kept in the First Aid office. - X. Some medication for Pre Prep pupils, such as inhalers and epi pens are kept in red bags in the Pre Prep classrooms.

-13. Pupils with Special Medical Needs in School - see SEN Policy a.
-Pupils with special medical needs have the same right of admission to school as other pupils and cannot be refused admission or excluded from school on medical grounds alone.
+13. Pupils with Special Medical Needs in School - see SEND Policy

-- b.
+- a.
+Pupils with special medical needs have the same right of admission to school as other pupils and cannot be refused admission or excluded from school on medical grounds alone. - b.
 Teachers and other school staff in charge of pupils have a common law duty to act in the place of the parent and may need to take swift action in an emergency.
 This duty also extends to teachers leading activities taking place off the school site.
 This could extend to a need to administer medicine. - c.
 The prime responsibility for a pupil's health lies with the parent who is responsible for supplying the pupil's medication and should provide the school with correct and up to date information, this includes any paperwork relating to any medical conditions.